quarto-dev/quarto-web/docs/publishing/_publish-command.md

 quarto publish {{< meta provider >}}
 ```

 If you haven't published to {{< meta provider-name >}} before, the publish command will prompt you to authenticate.
-After confirming that you want to publish, your content will be rendered and deployed, and then a browser opened to view your site's control panel.
+After confirming that you want to publish, your content will be rendered and deployed, and then a browser opened to view your site.

 A record of your previous publishes will be stored in a `_publish.yml` file within the project or document directory.
 This file stores the service, id, and URL of the published content.
 For example: